cash stack icon

 What is the interest rate on an 18-month ISA?

 You can view the latest 18-month ISA rates on our chart above.
-At the time of writing, the top accounts pay in excess of 4.00% AER.
+At the start of 2026, the top accounts pay in excess of 3.50% AER.

 Because one- and two-year ISAs are more common than 18-month ISAs, you may be able to find more competitive rates on these accounts.